rajkumargithub/densenet.mura/README.md

 To be completed..

 ## Training Environment Setup
-I used AWS EC2 `p3.2xlarge` instance for my training.
-This type of instance comes with `Tesla V100` GPU.
-I used `Deep Learning AMI (Ubuntu) Version 21.0 - ami-09a706a24845d072` image to boot up the EC2 instance.
-This image already loaded with all the CUDA, Tensorflow, Keras modules.
-I used `tensorflow_p36` virtual environment to spin up jupyter notebook from EC2 instance.
-Then i followed the below link to create a tunnel to access the notebook url.
-I reconfigured the jupyter with the `Python 3` kernel.
+I used AWS EC2 _p3.2xlarge_ instance for my training.
+This specific instance comes with _Tesla V100_ GPU.
+I opted for _Deep Learning AMI (Ubuntu) Version 21.0 - ami-09a706a24845d072_ image to boot up the EC2 instance.
+This image already loaded with the CUDA, Tensorflow & Keras modules.
+I activated _tensorflow_p36_ virtual environment to spin up jupyter notebook with the _Python 3_ kernel.
+Then i followed this [link](https://aws.amazon.com/getting-started/tutorials/get-started-dlami/) to create a tunnel to access the notebook url from my laptop.
 [AMS - DLAMI Get started!](https://aws.amazon.com/getting-started/tutorials/get-started-dlami/)

 _**P.S.:** AWS EC2 Instance can be expensive, i normally use it to train the model only for few hours and then would immediately terminate it.
 I would save the models so that i can resume train them whenever needed, that way, i don't keep running these machines.
-There may cheaper alternative options available.
-But I find AWS EC2 hassle free.
+There may cheaper options available, But I find AWS EC2 hassle free.
 It just works for me everytime!_